wartron/brush/README.md

 Run the app with `cargo run` or `cargo run --release`.
 Release mode isn't much faster as though as everything is GPU bound.

-You can run tests with `cargo test`.
-Currently these tests do not pass on Metal however, TBD.
+You can run tests with `cargo test --workspace`.